Lakeland Community College Third Floor Science Hall Renovation

-Material management planning was paramount during the renovation.
+Material management planning was paramount during each phase of the renovation.
 With limited laydown areas and no freight elevators, the project team communicated with all user groups to successfully plan how materials were entering and exiting the third floor of the building.
-Prefabrication of the plumbing systems, which were installed using more than 400 separate core drills, was also vital to meet the schedule.
+Prefabrication and long-lead item management were critical to implement ensure the short schedules were kept on track.

-In order for the project to be completed before students returned in the fall, contractors worked multiple shifts during the 66-day, fast-track schedule.
+In order for the project to be completed before students returned in the fall, contractors worked multiple shifts during each the three-month, fast-track schedule.
 Although it was summer, work was phased to prevent disruptions to ongoing academic and administrative activities occurring in the building.
-The project was completed on schedule and ready for the first day of classes with no lost time accidents through the duration of the project.
+The project was completed on schedule and ready for the first day of classes after each phase, with no lost time accidents through the duration of the project.

 Client Advocacy and Accountability

 “I’m very happy with using Gilbane.
 This is the college’s first stab at using the Construction Management at Risk process.
 It is quite a refreshing change to see a project management approach that focuses on planning and accountability.”